 I know I have.

-According to the latest Verisign industry brief, there are over 350 million registered domains to date, a 2.6 million increase since last quarter.
-Almost half of those are .com and .net names.
+According to the latest Verisign industry brief, there are over 367 million registered domains in the last quarter, a 3.8% increase since the last one.
+Once again, almost half of those are .com and .net names.

 The most expensive domain to date is LasVegas.com, which was sold for a staggering $90 million.